 (This tour will be available in 2021.
 Reservations will be accepted starting Saturday, May 15, 2021).
-Reservations will only be accepted 2 weeks in advance for all tour dates.
+Tickets are available 14 days in advance, 8:00 MDT, on a rolling daily window.

 Select a date to see a list of times

 Long House is the second-largest cliff dwelling in the park, with about 150 rooms and 21 kivas.
 The dwelling includes a large dance plaza resembling ceremonial plazas used in modern Pueblo villages today.
-About 100 to 150 people may have lived in Long House during the mid-thirteenth century.
+About 100 to 150 people may have lived in Long House during the "mid 1200's."

 * Allow 1-1/2 to 2 hours for the entire Long House experience (the total time for the tour and the walk between the kiosk and the Long House trailhead).

-** The Wetherill Mesa Kiosk is a 12-mile (19km) drive along the Wetherill Mesa Road (begins near mile marker 15).
-Allow 1-1/4 hours to drive to the kiosk from the Visitor and Research Center.
-Vehicles over 25-feet (8m) long are prohibited on this road.
+** The Wetherill Mesa Kiosk is a 12-mile (19 km) drive along the Wetherill Mesa Road (begins near mile marker 15).
+Allow 1.5 hours to drive to the Wetherill Mesa parking lot from the park entrance.
+Vehicles over 25-feet (8 m) long and 8,000 lbs (3,628 kg) GVW are prohibited on this road.

 Wear sturdy hiking shoes or boots and bring a minimum of 1/2 gallon (2 liters) of water per person.